I’m on board with that!

 By Steve Shaner

 “Hello professor Shaner, thanks for agreeing to talk to me.”
-After several minutes of catching up and reminiscing with my amazing former student of mine, and now a consummate consumer behavioral science professional, she said,
+After several minutes of catching up and reminiscing with my amazing former student, and now a consummate consumer behavioral science professional, she said,

 “I would like to be seated as a board member with some businesses and organizations.
 What do I have to do to make that happen?”

 Being seated as a board member for a business or organization is a badge of honor for some, and a daunting responsibility for others.
-If you want to make a significant contribution to the purpose and goals of the organization becoming a board member can put you on the front line of the direction and practice of the decisions being made.
-Keep in mind there is a big difference in non-profit organizations than for-profit companies.
-They operate so differently.
+If you want to make a significant contribution to the purpose and goals of an organization, becoming a board member can put you on the front line of the direction and decisions being made.
+Keep in mind there is a big difference in nonprofit organizations than for profit companies.
+They operate so, so differently.

-Non-publicly traded, for-profit companies, if they even have a board of directors, are usually family-owned businesses and the family makes up the board.
+Non publicly traded, for profit companies, if they even have a board of directors, are usually a family-owned business and the family makes up the board.
 Or, there are financial partners that own the business and ARE the board.
 Most of the time they have no need for, or don’t want any outside board members.

-The primary roles of a board member for most non-profit organizations are to give direction, guidance, wise council, and accountability to an operations team, to have the organization’s function and mission carried out with fiduciary integrity, efficiency, and legality.
-Professional (or experiential) knowledge and fundraising are two of the most needed contributions that board members must bring to the table.
+The primary roles of a board member for most nonprofit organizations are to give direction, guidance, wise council, and accountability to an operations team, and to have the organization’s function and mission carried out with fiduciary integrity, efficiency, and legality.
+Professional (or experiential) knowledge, and fundraising, are two of the most needed contributions that board members must bring to the table.

 - Make a donation of money.
 To really get their attention make a large donation!
 Or,

-However, a one-time contribution of any of these options may not get you an invitation, but the larger contribution (again, of any of the options) is more likely to put you on their radar for board membership.
+A one-time contribution of any of these options may not get you an invitation to be seated on their board, but the larger contribution (again, of any of the options) is more likely to put you on their radar for board membership.

-A lot of non-profit boards also have advisory boards.
+A lot of nonprofit boards also have advisory boards.
 That is a sub-group that has been selected and put together by the executive director to help with some specific projects on an as needed basis.
 Advisory board members are selected by the executive director without the need for board authorization.
-That being said, many board members are then selected from the advisory board members that have shown an exemplary effort in helping the cause.
+Many board members are chosen from advisory members who have demonstrated exemplary efforts.

 The Selection Process: (a sample)

 The board member nominating committee is made up of the president, the vice-president and the immediate past president if they are still on the board.
 And of course, the executive director needs to be a part of the process as well.
-Here is the process that I have used successfully;
+Here is the process that I have successfully used;

 - We ask every board member to prayerfully consider a worthy candidate and bring that name to the attention of one of the committee members.
 Tell us why they would be a good fit.